ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/fields.rst

      - FALSE
      - TRUE
      - "2023-10-04T12:34:56Z"
+   * - observations
+     - The number of times the Indicator was observed
+     - Integer
+     - FALSE
+     - TRUE
+     - 1, 2, 3,...
    * - ownerId [3]_
      - The ID of the `owner <https://docs.threatconnect.com/en/latest/rest_api/v3/owners/owners.html>`_ to which the Indicator belongs
      - Integer